SleepingPanda/interactive-tagging-scripts/README.md

 # manual-comictagger-cli
-Tired of the poor selection of default sources in comictagger?
+Tired of the default metadata source in comictagger?
 Do it yourself!